Osha Unisex

 You may also submit corrections, which we will review and update as quickly as possible.

 Osha is a fictional character from the book series A Song of Ice and Fire by George R.R.
 Martin.
-She is a wildling woman who becomes a protector and ally to Bran Stark during his journey beyond the Wall.
+She is a wildling woman who becomes a protector and ally to the Stark children in their time of need.

 Sibling suggestions